-Microsoft Office for iOS and Android reportedly due in early 2013Alex Wagner - Deputy Managing Editor, News Desk
+Microsoft Office for iOS and Android reportedly due in early 2013Alex Wagner - Editorial Director of News and Content

 Good news this morning for iOS and Android users looking to get their mobile Office on, as a new report has revealed some details on Microsoft's upcoming version of its Office software for iPhone, iPad and Android devices.
 Sources speaking to The Verge claim that Microsoft is planning to introduce Office for iOS and Android next year, with the version for Apple devices purportedly coming in late February or early March and an Android flavor expected in May.
 The Office Mobile apps will be free (though a Microsoft account will be necessary) and will allow for basic document viewing, including for Word, PowerPoint and Excel.
 Users interesting in some basic document editing will be able enable the feature with an Office 365 subscription, which will be available in-app.